 Perhaps the stand-out issue from the videos was not a prevalence of incidents, but rather the absence of them across the vast majority of riding time.
 None of our participants recorded or reported any incidents that they considered to be fundamentally dangerous.
 This reflects the general statistical safety of cycling.
 Rather, we observed how within those generally mundane rides, our participants placed greater emphasis on a small number of incidents or moments where they perceived danger.
 Often these ‘flashpoints’ lasted no more than a few seconds.
 In almost all cases this could be categorised in three ways.
 The first centred on material elements (e.g. poor infrastructure such as potholes).
 The second was competences – though, crucially this almost always focused on the competences of other road users, manifested through things such as ‘close passes’.
 The third was the interaction between the two – i.e. the behaviour/anticipated behaviour of drivers as participants travelled through a particular area.
 The latter most commonly occurred at junctions and roundabouts.

-When reviewing/discussing the video with participants, many would subsequently concede that the incident they as a dangerous ‘highlight’ was perhaps not as bad as they first perceived.
+When reviewing/discussing the video with participants, many would subsequently concede that the incident they highlighted as dangerous was perhaps not as bad as they first perceived.
 This is best illustrated by one participant, Joe, who was keen to highlight a segment where he was unsure whether a van would pull out from a side-road or not.
 However, to an outsider, the video seemingly showed a quiet section of road with little noticeable incident (Figure 1).
-Through discussion it became evident that this had been the site of previous incidents for Joe and reflected the anticipation, as much as the incident itself.
+Through discussion, it became evident that this had been the site of previous incidents for Joe and reflected the anticipation, as much as the incident itself.
 This latter point was something which was common amongst other participants: namely that perceptions of danger were heightened by previous incidents and otherwise safe journeys could be negatively affected by those experiences.

 <Figure 1 here>